Arson Attorney in Alexandria, VA & Washington, D.C.

 Deliberately setting a property on fire is arson, a criminal offense.
 In most cases, the crime is a felony, and that means years in jail and serious fines in the thousands.
 You may also be ordered – if convicted – to pay restitution for the property you allegedly burned.

-If you have been charged with an arson offense in the District of Columbia or Alexandria, Virginia, contact S.L.
+If you have been charged with an arson offense in the District of Columbia or Alexandria, Alexandria, VA, contact S.L.
 England, PLLC today.

 What Is Arson in Washington, D.C.?